Peter Sallis: Television and films

-In 1962, Sallis appeared in Maigret in the episode "The Reluctant Witnesses" as Armand Lachaume.
-In 1963 Sallis played the lead role of the scientist Mad Willy in the Drama and Mystery series The Chem.
-Lab.
-Mystery.
-In 1964 Sallis played a big role in the TV series The Avengers where played role of Hal Anderson in the episode "The Wringer".
-He appeared in the BBC Doctor Who story "The Ice Warriors" (1967), playing renegade scientist Elric Penley; and in 1983 was due to play the role of Striker in another Doctor Who serial, "Enlightenment", but had to withdraw.
+Sallis' first extended television role was as Samuel Pepys in the BBC serial The Diary of Samuel Pepys in 1958.
+He appeared in Danger Man in the episode "Find and Destroy", (1960–1963) he played Armand Lachaume in the Maigret TV series (1961) as Gordon.
+He appeared in the BBC Doctor Who story The Ice Warriors (1967), playing renegade scientist Elric Penley; and in 1983 was due to play the role of Striker in another Doctor Who serial, Enlightenment, but he had to withdraw and was replaced by Keith Barron.

-Sallis appeared as schoolteacher Mr Gladstone in an episode of the first series of Catweazle in 1970.
-He was cast in the BBC comedy sitcom series The Culture Vultures (1970), which saw him play stuffy Professor George Hobbs to Leslie Phillips's laid-back rogue Dr Michael Cunningham.
+He appeared as schoolteacher Mr Gladstone in an episode of the first series of Catweazle in 1970.
+He was cast in the BBC comedy series The Culture Vultures (1970), which saw him play stuffy Professor George Hobbs to Leslie Phillips's laid-back rogue Dr Michael Cunningham.
 During the production, Phillips was rushed to hospital with an internal haemorrhage and as a result, only five episodes were completed.

-He appeared twice in the series Hadleigh, first in 1971 in the episode "Bow to the Lady" as Dakin and again in 1976 in the episode "The Charm Factor" as Strapper Strapton.

-He appeared three times in the British police series Softly, Softly: Task Force.
-First in 1971 in the episode "Cash and Carry" as Lodge, then 1975 in the episode "High Life" as Professor Dowell and in 1976 in the episode "A Shot in the Dark" as Edward Letheridge.

-In 1971, Sallis played a lead role in the TV series The Ten Commandments in the episode "The Nineteenth Hole" where he played the second commandment named Gerry.

-Sallis started alongside Robin Ellis, Suzanne Neve, Garfield Morgan, Margaret Courtenay, Elvi Hale, John Bryans, Maurice Quick, James Cossins and Arthur Pentelow in the 1971 British TV Series Bel Ami, based on the French novel by Guy de Maupassant.
-Sallis played the character Norbert de Varenne in four episodes of the series.